 European Tuberculosis Surveillance Network

-The European Tuberculosis Surveillance Network consists of TB surveillance experts from all 53 countries belonging to the World Health Organization’s European Region, including 30 EU/EEA Member States.
-Under the joint coordination of ECDC and the World Health Organization’s Regional Office for Europe, the network collects, validates, analyses and disseminates European TB surveillance data.
-The purpose of the network is to identify the epidemiological patterns of TB in the Region and monitor progress towards TB elimination, with key surveillance and monitoring findings published in an annual report.
+The European Tuberculosis Surveillance Network consists of tuberculosis (TB) surveillance experts from all 53 countries belonging to the World Health Organization’s European Region and Liechtenstein, including all 31 European Union and European Economic Area (EU/EEA) Member States.
+Under the joint coordination of ECDC and the World Health Organization (WHO) Regional Office for Europe, the network collects, validates, analyses and disseminates European TB surveillance data.
+The purpose of the network is to identify epidemiological patterns of TB in the region and monitor progress towards TB elimination, with key surveillance and monitoring findings published in an annual report.
 In addition, the network aims to further strengthen TB surveillance in Europe.

 More on the topic